 Many mining businesses envisage that the numbers concerning carbon footprint will significantly reduce in the coming years.
 Therefore, they are turning to specific approaches that will help them achieve such a goal.
 One method is through the use of equipment and machinery with low carbon emissions.

 Electrification may be the route to take, even though not everyone is on board with the plan.
 Nevertheless, electrification helps miners reach their targets regarding sustainability.
 It’s a way to improve the quality of work in a mine site without destroying the environment.

 The construction and mining industries have been doing great despite some immense challenges.
-The start of 2021 welcomed a renaissance of new partnerships, strategies, and workflows, making these industries more resilient than ever.
+The start of 2021 welcomed a renaissance of new partnerships, strategies, and workflows, however with the shortage of workers, these industries are more resilient than ever.